Healthy New Jersey

 Underinsured children are eligible to receive vaccines only at Federally Qualified Health Centers (FQHCs).
 FQHCs deliver high quality health care to all people regardless of their ability to pay.

-Ask your health care provider if they are a VFC provider.
-In New Jersey, there are over 750 health care providers enrolled in the VFC program.
+Ask your child's health care provider if they are a VFC provider.
+Over 750 providers in New Jersey participate in the program.

-If you do not have a health care provider, reach out to your local health department, and see if they’re a VFC provider.
+You can also contact your local health department, to see if they’re a VFC provider.

 All routinely recommended vaccines are free through the VFC program.
 Doctors can charge a fee of up to $24.23 for giving the vaccine.
 However, the doctor cannot refuse to vaccinate your child if you are unable to pay this fee.